-New primary structure (duplex) fronting Rector Street.
-Two-story building features a side-gable roof (6/12 pitch), an exterior of lap siding with cedar-texture accent boards at the top of each story, and a block foundation clad in stucco.
-The duplex is 35'-4" wide by 50' deep (two adjacent units of 17' wide by 50' deep) and will be set 21.9' from the front lot line.
-Each unit features a 6'-9" wide by 4'-5" deep stoop, and the porches are recessed under a front-gable roof supported two square posts.
-Parking is a 36' wide concrete pad accessed from the alley.
+New primary structure (duplex) fronting Apricot Avenue.
+Two-story building features a side-gable roof (6/12 pitch), an exterior of lap siding with corner boards and cedar-texture accent boards at the top of each story, and a block foundation clad in stucco.
+The duplex is 34' wide by 50' deep (two adjacent units of 17' wide by 50' deep) and will be set 20' from the front lot line.
+Each unit features a 6'-9" wide by 4'-5" deep front porch at the edge of the façade, and the porches are recessed under a front-gable roof supported two square posts.
+The site plan does not feature any parking.

-The façade (southwest) is four bays, and the two central bays contain a two-story, paired front-gable massing clad in brick veneer that projects 4'-5" from the façade, with two windows on each story.
-The left and right bays each feature a stoop, with a half-lite door and a window on the second story.
+The façade (south) features four bays, and the two central bays contain a two-story, paired front-gable massing that projects 4'-5" from the façade, with two windows on each story.
+The left and right bays each feature a porch with a paneled door and a window on the second story.
 All windows on the duplex are 1/1 and double-hung.
-The left and right elevations each feature three windows on the first story, one of which is a bay window that projects 1'-6" from the main massing, and there are two windows on the second story.
-Side elevations feature large swaths of "cedar texture architectural ascent board" as trim between the first and second stories and "cedar shake or board and batten siding" in the gable fields.
+The left and right elevations each feature three windows on the first story, one of which is a box bay window that projects 1'-6" from the main massing with a half-hipped roof, and there are two windows on the second story.
+Side elevations feature large swaths of "cedar texture architectural ascent board" as trim between the first and second stories.
 The rear elevation features two windows and a secondary entrance for each unit on the first story, and the second story features four windows.